 I was a young senior pastor at the end of the last century.
-(Said that way, it sounds like I’m prehistoric.
-But I’m not old, wise or grey yet.)
+Said that way, it sounds like I’m prehistoric.
+But I’m not old, wise … or grey (yet).

 Together with a wonderful group of elders, I was able to help the church I led to walk through a remarkable shift detailed here.

-how we, as God’s people, are to advance His Kingdom on earth as it is in heaven,
+The Gospel of the Kingdom of God and how we, as God’s people, advance His Kingdom on earth as it is in heaven.

 The Father-heart and Word of God